BeamlakTesfahun/intertechub-stage-2/README.md

 # Books Collection RESTful API

 A RESTful API for managing a "Books Collection", developed using Node.js and MongoDB.
-This API must allow users to perform CRUD operations on books while ensuring proper data validation.
+This API allow users to perform CRUD operations on books while ensuring proper data validation.

 ## Features